crate/cloud-reference/docs/overview.rst

 | Azure West Europe | `aks1.westeurope.azure.cratedb.cloud`_ |
 +-------------------+----------------------------------------+

 Azure East-US2 and Azure West-Europe are managed by `Microsoft Azure`_.
-The Bregenz region is managed by Crate.io and is located in Austria.
 The AWS region is managed by AWS and is located in Ireland.
 Note that the AWS region does not serve the CrateDB Cloud Console directly.

 From the Cloud Console homepage, you can sign in using a Github, Google, or Microsoft Azure account or by creating a separate username and password.